ouijan/CinemaGuideApp/readme.md

    - Add Geo-location search to Cinemas
    - Add custom handling for failed requests.
 Currently redirects to homepage.
    - Return link to new item on Create requests
+   - Filtering sessions response can happen anyway (No need for if statement)

 ##### Known Issues
    - Failed requests redirect to homepage.